 In today’s workplace the emphasis is on execution.
 Among other traits, solid execution depends on working on the right things, in the right order, with the appropriate investment of time, energy and resources.
 This session reminds and exposes you, the manager, to the basic tools of successful project execution.

-Running a Productive Meeting with Lee Schmucker, MBA
+Running a Productive Meeting with Dotty Harpool, MBA